roshnet/roshnet.github.io/about.md

 ---

-I'm Roshan Sharma, pursuing engineering in Electronics, from Aligarh Muslim University, India.
+Hi, I'm Roshan, a student pursuing Electronics engineering from Aligarh Muslim University, India.
-I love to work on software-based projects, anywhere from creating web APIs to playing with images.
+I'm excited about working on web-based projects, anywhere from creating web APIs to playing with images.

-I am deeply interested in motorsports - [MotoGP](https://motogp.com) and [Formula 1](https://formula1.com).
-Videos like [this](https://www.youtube.com/watch?v=CLpb6k6afIM) get me working up when I think I'm done.
-Though I'm not a big Hamilton-fan, I do play [F1 2013](https://www.youtube.com/watch?v=iuLvXypd7zg) whenever I feel the need for <s>speed</s> focus.
+I'm a [Heartfulness](https://heartfulness.org) practitioner, figuring my way out to learn how to meditate effectively.

 In my free time, I browse about industrial tech.
 Most of my time goes in looking for someone on StackOverflow I can help.